JLESC/jlesc.github.io/_projects/tool_pandt_project.md

 community-developed Score-P instrumentation and measurement infrastructure.
 Investigate Extrae and Score-P support required for XcalableMP.
 Use of Scalasca/Score-P and Paraver/Extrae to analyse execution performance of RIKEN FIBER mini-apps and other applications.
-Large-scale application performance measurements on Theta.
+Large-scale application performance measurements on Fugaku and other HPC systems.
+HPC Tunathon at JSC scaling applications on JUWELS CPUs and GPUs.
 Workshops and training organised under the auspices of VI-HPS
 {% cite VIHPS --file external/tool_pandt_project.bib %}
 or the POP Centre of Excellence {% cite POP --file external/tool_pandt_project.bib %}.